Penalties of Abduction: Understand Section 366 IPC

 • State of Karnataka v.
 Sureshbabupuk Raj Porra

-The requirements of Section 366 will not apply where a girl, whose age (minor or major) cannot be ascertained and is dubious, left her family home freely to go with the accused without any provocation or allurement on his behalf to get married.
+The requirements of Section 366 will not apply where a girl whose age (minor or major) cannot be ascertained and who is dubious leaves her family home freely to go with the accused without any provocation or allurement on his behalf to get married.

 • Bhagwati Prasad v.
 Emperor